Quick-Reference Guide to Cruising on the Danube River (including Prices)

 Where does a Danube River cruise go?

 To charming towns and wonderful cities in Europe!
-For more specific port information, we've listed the ports that cruise lines stop at.
-There's a lot of overlap for more popular cities, like Vienna, Nuremberg, Melk and Budapest for example.
-And not a lot of cruise lines going to lesser known cities, like Roth, Emmersdorf, Weissenkirchen and Kalocsa.
+For more specific port information, we've listed the ports where cruise lines stop.
+There's a lot of overlap for more popular cities, like Vienna, Nuremberg, Melk, and Budapest, for example.
+And not a lot of cruise lines go to lesser known cities, like Roth, Emmersdorf, Weissenkirchen, and Kalocsa.

 Germany